dwikiokvianp/Interpreter-Implementation/Readme.md

 - [License](#license)

 ## Introduction
 This project is an interpreter for a custom programming language.
-The interpreter is implemented in [Your Chosen Programming Language].
+The interpreter is implemented in Go, Rust, Python, Typescript, Haskell.
 It reads code written in the custom language, parses it, and executes the instructions.

 ## Features
 - Lexical analysis